miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 General:
 +Opened Ocean House, junkyard, basement and beachhouse after quest.
 +Reopened coffee shop, library, crackhouse, garage and fishmarket.
++Updated some entries in some computers to reflect NPC fatalities.
 +Opened museum and Giovanni Mansion after quests for Pisha's items.
-+Updated some entries in some computers to reflect NPC fatalities.
++Updated Ash, Copper and Serial quest states when you failed some.
 Made all enemies drop weapon except for balance or impossible cases.
 All illogical spawning and respawning is removed on several levels.
 Fixed refresh-rate, coronas, floats and > 2 GB memory bugs in dlls.